 Herbs can be grown indoors not only in window sills, but on small decorative shelves inside the apartment or home.
 Incorporating an apothecary patch into your container gardening patch will allow you the chance to grow your own natural remedies as well.
-Many of the same herbs that can add bountiful flavor to a bland meal during a survival situation are also heralded for their natural healing powers.

 Container Garden OPSEC

 Hiding the fact that you have a porch, patio, or small yard full of food is incredibly difficult in an urban environment — or even a suburban one.
 In addition to strongly urging all preppers to move to a rural area for a copious amount of survival reasons, there are a few things you could and should do to hide your container garden.

 - Purchase or paint containers in a color that blends in with the landscape — whether that landscape is a natural or man-made one.

 - Conceal the fact that you are growing groceries by using high traffic areas to cultivate medicinal or edible flowers instead of plants that are easily identifiable as food.

 - If possible, put up some type of privacy fence, canopy, or decorative screen to hide the container garden — but without casting shade on your survival growing operation.

 15 Best Medicinal Herbs And Plants To Grow In Containers